krunching/conky-weather-lua/README.md

 - `CITY_ID`: [Find it here](https://openweathermap.org/.)
 - `UNITS`: Temperature unit for the weather data
-- `LANG`: Language for weather descriptions and labels
+- `LANG`: Language for weather descriptions and labels -
+- The corners of the background can be adjusted in background.lua

 License